avan06/PS4CheaterNeo/README.md

 Enter PS4 Port.
 - `PS4FWVersion`:
 Enter PS4 FW Version (Confirm the fw version only when perform sendpayload).
+- `EnableCollapsibleContainer`:
+Determines whether to enable `collapsible split container` ui in `Query and HexEditor and PointerFinder` windows.
+Default enabled.

 #### Cheat
+- `EnableCheatLock`:
+Determines whether to `enable cheat lock` in the `main` window. `Default enabled`.
 - `CheatCellDirtyValueCommit`:
 Determine whether to automatically write to PS4 when editing cheat values in UpDown, `Default enabled`.
 - `VerifySectionWhenLock`: